MinaProtocol/mina/src/lib/crypto/README.md

 This folder groups cryptography-relevant packages.

 ```
 crypto/
+├── kimchi_backend/   # the glue between kimchi and snarky/pickles (TODO: move to a kimchi/ folder)
-└── kimchi_bindings/       # the glue between ocaml and kimchi (the proof system)
+└── kimchi_bindings/  # the glue between ocaml and kimchi (the proof system in rust) # TODO: rename to kimchi
 ```